 With an undergraduate degree in chemistry and a minor in natural resource management from Rutgers University, Alli later obtained a doctorate in ecology and evolution.
 Now age 40, she has forged a career that positively impacts the environment of the Florida Keys in big ways.

-Keys Traveler: When did you first come to the Keys and why?
+Keys Voices: When did you first come to the Keys and why?

 Alli Candelmo: I wanted to build on my studies of lionfish, and relocated to the Keys in July 2018 when the Invasive Species Program Manager position with Reef Environmental Education Foundation became available.

 I’d already had experience with population dynamics and management strategies of invasive lionfish in the Cayman Islands and Turks and Caicos, where I was a research associate and lecturer helping communities improve removal efforts and gain a better understanding of invasive lionfish.

 KV: What aspects of the Keys’ environment or way of life matter most to you?

 AC: I’m a marine ecologist and love to be surrounded and immersed in the marine environment — from coral reefs to open ocean, mangroves, estuaries, bays and beaches.
 I am happiest when I’m near or in the water, surrounded by nature.

 KV: Who or what inspired you to become passionate about respecting and protecting the Keys’ natural world?

 AC: I have been passionate about protecting the natural world since I was a child.
 Marine ecosystems are where my heart is, and enjoying and protecting them is my primary personal and professional goal.